 Apple App Store

-Of all the major app marketplaces, Apple App Store might just be the one that’s the least bit welcoming or even hostile to PWAs, which is kind of ironic considering Steve Jobs was the first one to vision a future of Progressive Web Apps.
+Of all the major app marketplaces, Apple App Store might just be the one that’s the least bit welcoming or even hostile to PWAs, which is kind of ironic considering Steve Jobs was the first one to vision a future full of Progressive Web Apps.

 The full Safari engine is inside of iPhone.
 And so, you can write amazing Web 2.0 and Ajax apps that look exactly and behave exactly like apps on the iPhone.
 And these apps can integrate perfectly with iPhone services.
 They can make a call, they can send an email, they can look up a location on Google Maps.Steve Jobs, 2007